 St. Vincent de Paul: Provides clothing and household goods to the needy and newcomers to the city.
 Smaller items can be dropped off at drop boxes across the city or at one of the stores.
 For larger items, pick-up can be arranged.

 Habitat for Humanity ReStore: Accepts furniture and other items.
 Certain items are not accepted.
 Check before donating to ensure there is space for your items.
 Pick-up can be arranged for a fee.
 (Here’s a handy chart to see what you can donate.)

 Helping with Furniture: Provides gently used furniture and household items to those in need, especially refugee claimants.
 Pick-up may be possible; otherwise you can fill out a form on their site to arrange a drop-off.

 Matthew House Ottawa (The Furniture Bank): Also provides gently used furniture and household items to those in need, especially refugee claimants.
 Items can be dropped off or, for a fee and with prior notice, can be picked up.

 Buy Nothing Project: OK, this one isn’t a charity, but it’s an awfully handy way to gift away your no-longer-wanted treasures to those in your community who do want them.
-This initiative has exploded via Facebook over the past five years or so with local groups popping up all over the world.
+This initiative has exploded via Facebook over the past few years with local groups popping up all over the world.
 You need to be a part of your local group to take part but, once you are, offering up your treasures (which can be just about anything) is simple.